VishnuThangaraj/VaccineDistributionSystem/README.md

 # Vaccine Distribution System API

 This is a Spring Boot API for a vaccine distribution system.
-The system aims to manage the distribution of vaccines to different locations efficiently.
+The system aims to create vaccination appointment efficiently and provides email notifications.

 ## Table of Contents